hisashin/fiberPCB/README.md

   sh setup_ubuntu.sh
   python FlatCAM.py
   ```
-  - to install nightly build like flatcam beta 8.994 (Python3)
+  - to install nightly build (Python3)
   ```
   python3 -V
   // It was 3.5 for me and upgrade to 3.8 was needed in later step. skip here if yours is 3.8